ImOphen/API42/README.md

 > it's very early and doesn't have all the routes and methods, it's a work in progress ^^, Any feedback or ideas are appreciated

     - Support for python 3.6 and above
-    - Multi-threading for faster requests
+    - Multi-threading for faster requests [BETA]
     - Easy to use
     - Reliability and stability ( requests are resent automatically in case of failure because of Rate limit or Token expiration )
     - No need to use a token, it will be generated automatically and kept track of